mongodb/docs-csharp/source/includes/page-templates/update/arrays.rst

 You can use the
 :manual:`positional operator </reference/operator/update/positional/#mongodb-update-up.->`
 in combination with the ``Set()`` method to query and update specific values in the array.
+If you're using the LINQ3 provider, the {+driver-short+} also supports LINQ syntax in place of the positional operator.

-The following sections describe different ways to use the positional operator.
+The following sections describe different ways to update matching values in an array field.

 First Matching Value
 ~~~~~~~~~~~~~~~~~~~~